Team Members

 Jasmin Coronel Spring 2019

-Jasmin Coronel graduated with a bachelor's of arts in political science and Spanish from Millikin University 2021.
+Jasmin Coronel graduated with a bachelor's of arts in political science and Spanish from Millikin University in 2021.
 She is from Chicago, Illinois and hopes to pursue a degree in immigration law after graduation.
 Jasmin was the second student to work in the Millikin Human Trafficking Research Lab and she researched human trafficking themes on different migration blogs.
+Jasmin is a Senior COE Specialist at Uber in Chicago, Illinois.

 Comments